Peter Redgrove

-Peter William Redgrove (2 January 1932 – 16 June 2003) was a British poet, who also wrote prose, novels and plays with his second wife Penelope Shuttle.
+Peter William Redgrove (2 January 1932 – 16 June 2003) was an English poet, who also wrote prose, novels and plays with his second wife Penelope Shuttle.

 Life and career

 Redgrove was born in Kingston upon Thames, Surrey.
 He was educated at Taunton School, and Queens' College, Cambridge.
 While at Cambridge he edited Delta magazine for several issues, and met the poets Ted Hughes and Harry Guest.
 He left in 1954 without taking a degree, married the sculptor Barbara Sherlock, and went into copywriting.

 In Cambridge Redgrove participated in Philip Hobsbaum's poetry discussion group.
 He continued to participate when these discussions moved to London and was thus a member of 'The Group'.
 He taught at the University at Buffalo in 1961/2, and was Gregory Fellow at the University of Leeds from 1962 to 1965.
 He was awarded the Queen's Gold Medal for Poetry in 1996.

 Redgrove had three children from his first marriage to the sculptor Barbara Redgrove, William, Peter and Katherine.
 He and his second wife, poet Penelope Shuttle, had a daughter, Zoe.